waynodiablo/Oystercard/yelpv1.md

 Now, if you look at your `schema.rb` you'll see the new association between restaurants and reviews.

 RSpec now gives an error about a missing template for create, so time to create that.
-Let's add the following line to the end of the `create` method in the reviews model.
+Let's add the following line to the end of the `create` method in the reviews controller.

 `app/controllers/reviews_controller.rb`: